Skip to main content

 The competitive advantage of acting early in France’s SaaS market

 France’s SaaS market is maturing fast.
-Companies like Pennylane, Qonto, Swile, and Payfit have shown that French SaaS businesses can scale to hundreds of millions in ARR, and the ecosystem is producing the next generation of these companies right now.
+Companies like Pennylane, Qonto, Swile, and Payfit have shown that French SaaS businesses can scale to hundreds of millions in ARR, and the scene is producing the next generation of these companies right now.
 The founders registering their businesses this month may be leading significant organizations in three to five years.

 Essayez Rodz gratuitement, 100 crédits offerts, sans engagement